 Research Sample

-The project plans to work with a school in the north of Israel.
+We propose to work with a school in the north of Israel.
 Long-term research is challenging to organize and deploy, and a good relationship with the school is crucial.
-The intended school is one we have worked with in the past.
-We are currently discussing whether and how this research could be implemented.
-Based on our earlier work with the school, they had decided to adopt complexity as a cross-cutting concept to connect curricula in different courses, making this a more accepting context for conducting the research.
+We have worked with the intended school in the past and are currently discussing whether and how this research could be implemented.
+Based on our earlier work, the school adopted complexity as a cross-cutting concept to connect curricula in different courses, creating a more accepting context for conducting the research.

 Table 1: Experimental Groups